togarashimayo/togarashimayo.github.io/content/recipes/salmon-meuniere.md

 ### Salmon steaks

-1. [Debone the salmon steak](https://champagne-tastes.com/how-to-debone-salmon-steaks/) (link for those who haven’t deboned).
+1. [Debone the salmon steak](https://champagne-tastes.com/how-to-debone-salmon-steaks/) (link for those who haven’t deboned a fish steak).
-2. In a medium pan with butter or oil over medium heat, cook the salmon on one side for 5 minutes.
+2. In a medium or large (preferably non-stick) pan with a tablespoon of butter or oil over medium heat, cook both salmon steaks on one side for 5 minutes.
 Flip over and cook for another 5 minutes.
 3. Remove from the heat.

 ### Roasted tomatoes